 Trails are allowed and may be framed in the context of recreational access or scientific exploration and education.
-Additional recreational and educational infrastructure is not prohibited.
 (Please see insert at right.)

-iii.
-Habitat
+iii.Habitat

 The deed allows for the construction of ponds to develop habitat and/or for scientific endeavors.